Inspired jam flavors are the perfect base for syrups for cocktails. Easily create a variety of simple syrups to elevate your craft libations.

 First, you’ll want to see if Raven’s Nest products are carried in a specialty shop in your area.
 Check out their Shop Local section.
 You may be surprised to find them right around the corner as they’re located all over the U.S.

-Otherwise, they’ll happily ship to you, and you’ll want to peruse their spice blends and butters as well.
+Keep in mind that Raven's Nest will they'll happily ship to you, and you'll want to peruse their spice blends and butters as well.

 What drinks can you make with these simple syrups for cocktails?

 Let your imagination go wild!
 Get creative and leave us some comments on what all you come up with.
-We started out by making a substitution with our Ravens Nest Syrups for one ingredient in three traditional cocktails.
+We started out by making a substitution with our Ravens Nest Syrups for one ingredient in three classic cocktails.

 This next one is a personal favorite, and we call it the Spicy Bellini.
 We put about ½-2/3 of a shot of the Hot Peach Syrup in the bottom of a champagne flute.
 Fill the glass with prosecco and boom!